Neverending Story: Upcoming Projects š

 - Monitoring of fuel and water tanks

-- Internet via Starlink
+- Internet (via Starlink or the mobile network?)

 - Status display